zuplo/docs/docs/articles/dev-portal-auth0-auth.md

 :::note

 The identifier is commonly a URI, but it doesn't have to be, nor does the URI have to match where your API is hosted.
-It is common practice to use the same identifier for all different environments of your API even if they are on different URLs.
+It's common practice to use the same identifier for all different environments of your API even if they're on different URLs.

 :::